darrenlooby/node-opt/README.md

 // returns all params that are stored

 opt({obj});
 // stores a set of pairs (overwriting).
-If JSON can be string and will break functionality (won't throw error however)
+//If JSON can be string and will break functionality (won't throw error however)

 opt('name');
 // returns the value associated with that name